West Virginia State Police: Today

 Like other state law enforcement agencies, West Virginia troopers enforce traffic laws statewide, investigate crimes and protect the governor and his immediate family.
-The superintendent of the West Virginia State Police is Colonel Jack Chambers.
+The superintendent of the West Virginia State Police is Colonel James L. Mitchell.

 West Virginia State Police troopers wear a forest-green uniform and campaign hat.
 They receive their training at the West Virginia State Police Academy located in Institute, a suburb of Charleston, and near the agency's headquarters in South Charleston.
 Upon appointment, cadets undergo an intense training program at the State Police Academy.

-The West Virginia State Police also runs its own forensic laboratory and provide scientific investigation services to law enforcement agencies across the state.
+The West Virginia State Police also runs its own forensic laboratory and provides scientific investigation services to law enforcement agencies across the state.
 Services offered to criminal justice agencies include biochemistry, drug, firearm investigations, latent prints, questioned documents, toxicology and trace evidence.
 The crime lab is accredited by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB).

 In 2023, an anonymous letter to Governor Jim Justice became public that alleged sexual assaults, thefts, and damage to state-owned property at the state police academy, instigating a major investigation.
 The whistleblower was arrested on alleged charges for battery and strangulation.